centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/centreon-ha/upgrade-from-20-04.md

 To be run **only on one central node**:

-> **WARNING :** the syntax of the following command depends on the Linux Distribution you are using.
+> **WARNING:** the syntax of the following command depends on the Linux Distribution you are using.

 > You can find @CENTRAL_MASTER_NAME@ @CENTRAL_SLAVE_NAME@ @MARIADB_REPL_USER@
 @MARIADB_REPL_USER@ variable in `/etc/centreon-ha/mysql-resources.sh`